Self-incrimination: Canada

 In Canada, similar rights exist pursuant to the Charter of Rights and Freedoms.
 Section 11 of the Charter provides that one cannot be compelled to be a witness in a proceeding against oneself.
 Section 11(c) states:

 Any person charged with an offence has the right ... not to be compelled to be a witness in proceedings against that person in respect of the offence ...

 An important caveat in Canadian law is that this does not apply to a person who is not charged in the case in question.
 A person issued a subpoena, who is not charged in respect of the offence being considered, must give testimony.
-However, this testimony cannot later be used against the person in another case.
-Section 13 of the Charter states:
+However, this testimony cannot later be used against the person in another case, as Section 13 of the Charter states:

 A witness who testifies in any proceedings has the right not to have any incriminating evidence so given used to incriminate that witness in any other proceedings, except in a prosecution for perjury or for the giving of contradictory evidence.

 Historically, in Canadian common law, witnesses could refuse to give testimony that would self-incriminate.
 However, section 5(1) of the Canada Evidence Act eliminated that absolute common law privilege by instead compelling witnesses to testify.
 In exchange, section 5(2) of the same act granted the witnesses immunity from having that evidence used against them in the future except in the case of perjury or impeachment.
 While these provisions of the Canada Evidence Act are still operational, they have been overtaken in their application by the immunities granted by sections 13 and 7 of the Canadian Charter of Rights and Freedoms.